Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Preliminaries

 \section{Preliminaries}

-In this section we fix the notation and preliminary facts that will be used throughout the rest of the manuscript.
+In this section we fix the notation and the preliminary facts used throughout the manuscript.
 We collect, on the one hand, the one-dimensional kernel $k$ and its truncations and, on the other hand, the pushforward measures associated with a phase function $\theta$, their densities when they exist, and the corresponding fiber operators.
-The longer proofs are postponed to later sections.
+Longer proofs are postponed to later sections.

 Associated with the phase $\theta$, we introduce the pushforward measure

 that is,

 for every Borel set $E\subset\mathbb{R}$.